-- 7. The primary investment objectives for the growth funds in the Cheviot Lifeplan are to achieve inflation-related returns over a full market cycle of about five years with less fluctuations in value than the market.
-Returns are also measured against a market benchmark.
-The inflation related returns were not met during 2022 although returns were better than the market benchmark.
-The Cheviot Lifeplan's longer term funds were within tolerances agreed with the investment advisers for volatility of returns.
-The funds closer to retirement fell slightly outside the risk tolerances due to the very significant falls of gilts and bonds.
-The quarterly reviews of the external investment options offered to members confirmed that they achieved a return consistent with the stated objective. - 8.
-Investment performance for the year is available in the Cheviot Pension accounts which also include details of the underlying investments and how they were assessed and valued for the accounts.
+The quarterly reviews of the external investment options offered to members confirmed that they achieved a return consistent with the stated objective.

+- 8. Investment performance for the year is available in the Cheviot Pension accounts for 2023 which also include details of the underlying investments and how they were assessed and valued for the accounts.
 No illiquid assets are held within the Money Purchase Section.
-The Investment Committee is satisfied, on advice from the investment advisers, that the nature, disposition, marketability, security, and valuation of the Scheme's assets are in line with the investment objectives and strategy, risk controls and return expectations. - 9.
-Advisers are held to account and their performance assessed and reviewed regularly.
+The Investment Committee is satisfied, on advice from the investment advisers, that the nature, disposition, marketability, security, and valuation of the Scheme's assets are in line with the investment objectives and strategy, risk controls and return expectations. - Advisers are held to account and their performance assessed and reviewed regularly.
 Quarterly reports are provided to the full Board on each adviser.
-The investment adviser was reviewed in detail in early 2022 against detailed objectives.
-An external advisor provided a review of performance in April and September 2022. - 10.
+The investment adviser was reviewed in detail in late 2023 against detailed objectives.
+An external advisor provided a review of 2023 performance in June 2024. - 10.
 The investment adviser reviewed the underlying managers during the Scheme year and assessed performance against the key managers each quarter.
 The investment adviser provided an annual more detailed review which included benchmarking of performance and fees, as well as performance reviews (including understanding key drivers of performance), investment due diligence meetings and operational due diligence reviews.
 Operational due diligence reviews, along with many areas, included a review of the governance structure, portfolio turnover, conflicts of interest, ESG and stewardship policies. - 11.
 ESG training was provided by the investment advisers part of the annual ESG review of managers.
 The legal advisers provide quarterly updates explaining new requirements and how they may impact Cheviot members in the future.
-Several Committee meetings during 2022 focused specifically on the requirements set by the Task Force on Climate-related Financial Disclosures (TCFD). - 12.
+Sustainability is a standing item on the quarterly Investment Committee agenda. - 12.
 The Committee updated its investment beliefs to reflect the impact of climate change on assets, including physical, transition and social risks and opportunities, the Paris Agreement and issues around engagement and influence.
 A Climate Change Policy was developed.
 It included the governance structures, including training and assessment of the capabilities of its advisers and service providers on climate related risks and opportunities, a strategy for assessing the impact of climate related risks and approach to opportunities over different time periods, risk management and metrics and targets.
-The investment beliefs were discussed and agreed by the Trustee in February 2022 and the Policy was discussed in September 2021.
+The investment beliefs were reviewed in February 2023.